Last updated on February 28, 2021.

 Again, I love what TerraCycle is doing!
 But I think it gives companies a reason to not be more active in their sustainability efforts.
 I think it’s a way for companies to take a NIMBY (“not in my back yard”) approach but not have to do much more than cover the minor costs.
 TerraCycle should be used for things people cannot avoid using, such as Brita filters, contact lenses, laundry detergent waste, shoes, and school supplies.
 But there are alternatives for things like snack bags, applesauce pouches, and coffee pods.
 Consumers should seek alternatives for those rather than trying to recycle them.

 Glass Bottle Exchange

 Historically, the bottled beverage industry used take-back programs during the twentieth century.
 This system of using returnable glass bottles for milk and soft drinks was better than recycling because it was truly a circular economy system.
 Bottles were washed and refilled as many as 20-50 times.
 While a few companies use this system today through a deposit program, like Homestead Creamery (sold at some Kroger’s grocery stores), this system of glass bottle exchange has largely disappeared in the United States.
-However, you can check Drink Milk In Glass Bottle’s website to see if there are any options in your area.
+However, you can check Drink Milk In Glass Bottle’s website to see if there are any options in your region.3

 Container Deposit Programs